Meyer Memorial Trust

 Meyer Memorial Trust looks for specific characteristics in successful applicants, based on their published criteria and values:

-• Organizations must have a track record of effective work directly related to Meyer's funding priorities, or have identified such work as a strategic and mission-aligned priority
+• Organisations must have a track record of effective work directly related to Meyer's funding priorities, or have identified such work as a strategic and mission-aligned priority

 • Demonstrate strong commitment to equity through statements, goals, actions, and progress

-• The organization's mission and values must align with Meyer's justice-centered approach
+• The organisation's mission and values must align with Meyer's justice-centred approach

-• Project benefits one or more marginalized communities
+• Project benefits one or more marginalised communities

 • Community voice is reflected in project design